THE WHITE PAPER: SCIE¶

 1.1 External Reservoir and Timing Context (HSS / Magnetometry)¶

-- Source hypothesis: The Solar Wind High-Speed Stream (HSS) is a candidate planetary-scale forcing context/reservoir consistent with enhanced magnetosphere–ionosphere coupling scenarios.
+- Source context: The Solar Wind High-Speed Stream (HSS) is the planetary-scale forcing context/reservoir used in the reconstruction for enhanced magnetosphere–ionosphere coupling.
 Southward IMF Bz enhances coupling efficiency via magnetic reconnection and supports elevated ionospheric potentials; on 9/11/2001 the OMNI timeline shows extended southward Bz intervals consistent with growth-phase forcing context and subsequent current-system reorganization consistent with substorm-scale evolution (see Appendix E–F (HSS data, ionospheric potentials, link budget)).

 - Lead-time (τ): \(\tau\) is a coarse pre-impact lead-time bracket (on the scale of ~half an hour), not a precisely measured constant.
 For sequence bookkeeping it is bracketed from the onset handle (~08:20) through 08:46.

 Within the dossier reconstruction, Hurricane Erin functions as an atmospheric component whose anomalous deceleration and pivot ("Synoptic Trap") coincides with the event window and global telemetry.
-In the SCIE model it serves as a high-permittivity medium capable of altering regional field propagation (effective refractive index, charge storage behavior, or waveguiding), thereby supporting stable node formation over the target region during the discharge interval.
+In the SCIE model it serves primarily as a geometry-stabilizing and propagation-shaping medium: a refractive / waveguide / impedance-boundary condition that helps maintain a stable Erin-sector arrival geometry over the target region during the discharge interval.
+It is not carried here as the lower-atmosphere bridge itself or as a direct charge-transfer node.

-Note: Claims of specific "heater" control or intentional steering are treated here as architectural hypotheses rather than established fact; the white paper uses them only as a possible implementation consistent with the reconstructed timeline.
+Note: Claims of specific "heater" control or intentional steering are implementation-level architectural claims; the white paper uses them only where needed to specify the coupling/localization pathway carried in the reconstruction.

 Forensic Note: The event occurred under an unusually stabilized atmospheric boundary condition—a sharp subsidence inversion co-occurring with a stalled offshore hurricane that, in this model, functions as a geometry-stabilizing circuit element.
-While meteorologically possible, the coincidence of these required preconditions with the event window is treated here as a forensic anomaly warranting investigation of additional forcing, rather than accepted as background luck.
+The coincidence of these required preconditions with the event window is treated here as a forensic anomaly warranting investigation of additional forcing, rather than accepted as background luck.

 2. GEO-PHYSICS¶

-The dossier’s geometry anomalies — empty cylindrical volumes, sharp planar boundaries, and footprint-bounded subtraction — are incompatible with purely stochastic collapse mechanics.
+The dossier's geometry anomalies — bounded vertical void / aperture complexes with limited visible terminus debris, sharp planar boundaries, and footprint-bounded subtraction — are incompatible with purely stochastic collapse mechanics.
 SCIE asserts a node-based mechanism: destructive intensity appears primarily where multiple fields intersect constructively.

 - Geomagnetic Context (Latitude Structure): The Alaska-chain magnetometer traces (e.g., Bettles vs. Kaktovik) show latitude-dependent bay structure across the day, consistent with auroral-oval/electrojet geometry and its time evolution.
 In this dossier these traces are carried as geomagnetic context and timing/structure handles, not as calorimetry or as a standalone proof of spatial confinement to NYC.
 If an NYC-linked confinement/release mechanism were independently established, the later latitude structure (often described as poleward expansion during relaxation) would be compatible with a broader “release” narrative without constituting proof on its own.